zentio/documentation/rest_api/index.rst

  query         yes    The story's subject. page          yes    The result's page. page_size     no     The result's page size.
 Defaults to 10.
+ start         yes    The start date for the query.
+It must be a ISO 8601 date.
+For example: 2014-09-16. end           yes    The end date for the query.
+It must be a ISO 8601 date.
+For example: 2014-09-20.
  =========  ========  ======================================================================================================

 **Response Sample**